 Many companies report on aspects of their climate-related targets and strategies through annual disclosures to CDP.
-Companies' CDP responses are available either through the purchase of data from CDP, through registration on the CDP website (with limitations), or from the website of the specific companies in the case that companies choose to publish those responses.
+Companies' CDP responses are available either through the purchase of data from CDP or from the website of the specific companies in the case that companies choose to publish those responses.